stoeps13/connections-doc/source/admin/secure/t_install_kerb_create_service_account.md

     ktpass -out c:\finance1.keytab -princ HTTP/finance1.us.example.com@US.EXAMPLE.COM -mapuser icserver01 -mapOp set -pass Passw0rd1
     ```

+    !!! note
-    **Note:** For extra security, you should consider creating a keytab file for each system, where each system has its own user account.
+    For extra security, you should consider creating a keytab file for each system, where each system has its own user account.
 If you use the same user account to generate the keytab file, use the -mapOp add parameter instead of the -mapOp set parameter.

     This example shows how to create unique keytab files for different systems: